cathaloruaidh/genomeBuildConversion/README.md

 Run for hg19:
 ```
-cd hg19 ;
+cd hg19
 parallel --plus -j12  "${LOOP_BED} {} 1 2 hg19" ::: $( ls )
-cd ../ ;
+cd ../
 ```

 Run for GRCh38:
 ```
-cd GRCh38 ;
+cd GRCh38
 parallel --plus -j12  "${LOOP_BED} {} 1 2 GRCh38" ::: $( ls )
-cd ../ ;
+cd ../
 ```

 ## Sanity Check
-Check if there are entries in the files of unstable regions for the second iteration by counting the lines.
+Check if there are entries in the files of unstable regions for the second iteration by counting the lines (regardless of the source/target builds).
 The first two commands should return zeroes for all files, and the final line should return nothing.

 ```